 The study above showed that “breast hypertrophy represented a significant health impairment to women, with preoperative scores significantly lower in all areas of satisfaction and health-related quality of life.
 At one year after the breast reduction procedure, scores increased significantly across all Breast-Q scales to levels at least equivalent to the norm.”
 This demonstrates the long-term benefit and success of breast reduction surgery in bringing satisfaction and quality of life to women in general.

 Breast Reduction with Lollipop Technique: Shorter Scar and Recovery Time

 While all breast reduction techniques reduce breast size, the new “lollipop” technique, so-called because of the lollipop shape of the scar, reduces the breast with a much smaller scar, a better breast shape, and a shorter recovery.
 Creating the most “normal” breast requires a smaller size, a natural shape, and the least noticeable scars.

 Dr. Jeffrey Ditesheim is more than a board-certified plastic surgeon.
 He is a sensitive and experienced professional whose focus is always to help his patients feel more beautiful and confident.
-Schedule a consultation with Dr. Ditesheim to learn more about breast reduction and whether it’s the right time and the right surgery for you.
+Schedule a consultation with Dr. Ditesheim to learn more about breast reduction surgery and whether it’s the right time and the right surgery for you.

 Schnur PL, Hoehn JG, Ilstrup DM, Cahoy MJ, Chu CP.
 Reduction mammaplasty: Cosmetic or reconstructive procedure?
 Ann Plast Surg.
 1991;27:232-237.